dayone-labs/dos-server/README.md

-DOS is a boilerplate stack for building Node.js projects.
+## DOS is a boilerplate stack for building Node.js projects with Express & Posgres

 DOS helps you start building Node.js projects faster.
 DOS is a boilerplate project with minimal set of configured dependencies to let you start with Node.js using Express, Postgres & Passport.